ElectronicCats/CatSniffer-Wireshark/README.md

 cmake --build build --target catsniffer
 ```

-> If you have an error install the dependencies, a inside the wireshark `tools` folder there are a setups scripts for differents environments.

 # Build and test on development

 If you need to build and test the the dissectors you can add this to the `CmakeLists.txt`
 ``` bash
 IF ( NOT CMAKE_INSTALL_LIBDIR )